Overview of Middle States Reaffirmation Process

 Though the self-study process will be inclusive of all campus constituencies, the leadership work of MSCHE reaffirmation of accreditation will be guided by three key groups: the Self-Study Co-Chairs, the Steering Committee, and the Work Groups.
 The Self-Study Co-Chairs provide leadership to the Steering Committee, who in turn, provide leadership to the Work Groups.

-In October 2022, President Jordan announced the Co-Chairs of the Self-Study as Katy Arnett ‘00, PhD, Professor of Educational Studies and Director of Institutional Assessment and Anne Marie Brady ‘93, PhD, Director of Institutional Research.
+In October 2022, President Jordan announced the Co-Chairs of the Self-Study as Katy Arnett ‘00, PhD, Associate Vice President of Academic Affairs and Professor of Educational Studies, and Anne Marie Brady ‘93, PhD, Assistant Vice President of Institutional Research and Planning.
 Since our last Middle States reaffirmation visit in 2015, Co-Chairs Arnett and Brady have been actively involved in expanding our work and conversations around the process of continuous reflection and improvement at SMCM.

 - Geoffrey Bowers, PhD, Associate Professor of Chemistry and Biochemistry